Atlas Corps Fellowship 2020 for Emerging Global Leaders (Fully funded to the United States)

 - Participation in the Atlas Corps Global Leadership Lab (nonprofit management training series)

-- Two or more years of professional experience
+- Two or more years of relevant experience

 - Bachelor’s degree or equivalent